LISNR/LNRSimpleNotifications/README.md

 1. Install the Pod.
 Remember to add __use_frameworks!__ to your Podfile.
 2. Add the AudioToolbox framework to your project.
 3. Add __import LNRSimpleNotifications__ in the classes you want to trigger or style your in-app notifications.
-4. (Optional) Style your notifications in your AppDelegate's __application:didFinishLaunchingWithOptions:__ method or your notification manager's initializer.
+4. (Optional) Style your notifications in the class managing your notificaton's initializer.
 5. There is no step Five.

 If your project is in Objective-C: